deshai-y/techiteasy/readme.md

 git clone git@bitbucket.org:PNEXTIA/techiteasy.git
 ```

-Run `composer install` to get all vendors
+Run `composer install` to setup all vendors

 ##Configuration

-Check if `config/app.php` and `config/database.php` exists
+Check if `config/app.php` and `config/database.php` already exists

 If not, create them from the `.dist` files
 ```